 Why choose PAT for your ACCA exam preparation?

 The aim of ACCA PM Performance Management (formerly F5) is to develop knowledge and skills in the application of management accounting techniques to quantitative and qualitative information for planning, decision-making, performance evaluation, and control.

 Objective of the Syllabus

-The ACCA PM Performance Management syllabus is assessed by a three-hour 15 minutes paper-based examination.
+The ACCA PM Performance Management syllabus is assessed by a three-hour computer based examination.
 All questions are compulsory.
-It will contain both computational and discursive elements.
+The exam will contain both computational and discursive elements.
 Some questions will adopt a scenario/case study approach.
-Section A of the exam comprises 15 multiple choice questions of 2 marks each.
-Section B of the exam comprises three questions comprised of 5 multiple choice questions.
-Section C of the exam comprises two 20 mark questions.
-The two 20 mark questions will come from decision making techniques, budgeting and control and/or performance measurement and control areas of the syllabus.
-The section A questions and the questions in section B can cover any areas of the syllabus.
 Candidates are provided with a formulae sheet.
+The total exam time is 3 hours.
+Prior to the start of the exam, candidates are given an extra 10 minutes to read the exam instructions.
+Section A of the exam comprises 15 objective test questions of 2 marks each.
+Section B of the exam comprises of three case style questions.
+These each contain five objective test questions which are based around a common scenario.
+Section C of the exam comprises two 20 mark constructed response questions.
+The two 20 mark questions will come from decision-making techniques, budgeting and control and/or performance measurement and control areas of the syllabus.
+These questions may also include requirements related to the information systems area of the syllabus.
+Section A questions and the questions in section B can cover any areas of the syllabus.

 To read more about PM and to access past exam papers please click here.